gramineproject/gramine/Documentation/devel/features.md

 - no operations across mounts (e.g. no rename of file located in one mount to another one);
 - no synchronization of file offsets, file sizes, etc. between Gramine processes;
 - tmpfs mounts (in-memory file systems) are not shared by Gramine processes;
-- File timestamps (access, modified, change timestamps) are generally not set/updated.
+- File timestamps (access, modified, change timestamps) are not set/updated.

 <details><summary>:speech_balloon: Additional materials</summary>